 Students are expected to rate their externship placements.
-Site evaluations are currently submitted in hard copy and expected to be submitted in the Clinical Meeting to validate hours and performance at the end of the externship experience.
+Although rating of the supervisor will be performed on Calipso, site evaluations are currently submitted in hard copy.
+Students will be required to submit the evaluation of the site at the final semester meeting with the Externship

+Coordinator or the Clinic Manager.
 Practicum grades will not be assigned until the externship evaluation is received.